felixleopoldo/benchpress/README.md

 Benchpress [[1]](#1) is a [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow where structure learning algorithms, implemented in possibly different languages, can be executed and compared.
 The computations scale seamlessly on multiple cores or *"... to server, cluster, grid and cloud environments, without the need to modify the workflow definition" - Snakemake*.
-The documentation is found at https://benchpressdocs.readthedocs.io.
+The documentation (to be updated) is found at https://benchpressdocs.readthedocs.io.
 <!-- [This](https://benchpressdocs.readthedocs.io/en/latest/json_overview.html#evaluation) section shows an overview of the supported evaluation methods. -->

 The following main functionalities are provided by Benchpress